 We have security offices on all campuses, and you can call us from any campus telephone using the extension 6119.

-- Craiglockhart security office is located on the left as you come in the main entrance, directly next to the iPoint.
+- Craiglockhart security office is located on the left as you come in the main entrance, directly next to the Reception.

 - Merchiston security office is located in Room B5.
-From the main entrance, turn right past the iPoint towards the library, and you'll find the room on your right.
+From the main entrance, turn right towards the library, and you'll find the room on your right.

 - Sighthill security office is located in the small office in the foyer, directly in front of the main entrance (Room 1.A.02).